zudello/zudello-knowledge-base/Knowledge Base/3 User management and security/Organisation-level settings.md

 ## Understanding organisation-level control

-Organisation settings control user management and security across your entire organisation.
+Organisation-level settings control user management and security across your entire organisation.
 Only organisation administrators can access and modify these settings.

 ## Accessing organisation settings